girip11/javascript_learning/mdn/4_async_js/2_asynchronous_javascript.md

 });
 ```

-Promises are placed in **event queue**.
+**NOTE**: Promises are placed in **event queue**.
 They run after the main thread completes its processing.

 ## Promises advantages over callbacks

 * Multiple async operations chained using `.then()`
-* called in the order in which they are placed in the event queue.
+* Called in the order in which they are placed in the event queue.
 * Error handling with `.catch()`.
-* avoid inversion control
+* Avoid inversion control

 ## Inversion control

-Function to which we called with callback function is expected to call the callback function.
+**Function to which we called with callback function is expected to call the callback function**.
 This is referered to as inversion control.

 In callbacks, we trust the library function(3rd party library or own library) **to call the callback function exactly once, handle success and failure properly and pass the correct arguments.**